 Bearish Price Estimates

 It’s clear that Coinbase is suffering right along with the cryptocurrency market itself.
-Shares are down over 85% year to date.
-If the company continues to come up short on the revenue and earnings front, the stock may very well continue to trade down.
+Shares are down over 72% for the year.
+If the company continues to come up short on the revenue and earnings front — which is not unlikely given reduced trade volumes resulting from the bear market and a possibly saturated U.S. market — the stock may very well continue to trade down.

 The company itself seems to understand that its primary market is shrinking.
 To help stave off losses, Armstrong announced in June 2022 that the company would be laying off 18% of its full-time workers.

 On Nov.
-10, a week after its third-quarter earnings report, the company announced it would lay off 60 additional employees.
-The layoff will reduce Coinbase’s recruiting and institutional onboarding teams.
+10, a week after its third-quarter earnings report, the company announced it would lay off 60 additional employees, primarily from its recruiting and institutional onboarding teams.
+And in January 2023, the company announced it would slash its workforce by an additional 20%.

 Although the short-term environment doesn’t look to be in Coinbase’s favor, it has shown resilience throughout its history.
 Considering all of these factors, Coinbase has to be considered a speculation, with a high-risk, high-reward profile.